Ella McDonald

 Ella McDonald (born 4 August 2005) is a British tennis player.

 Career

 Given a wildcard into qualifying at the 2022 Wimbledon Championships, McDonald pushed veteran American Coco Vandeweghe to a third set tie-break.

 2023

 McDonald started 2023 in the British team at the United Cup alongside Cameron Norrie, Harriet Dart, Dan Evans, Katie Swan, Jan Choinski, Jonny O'Mara and Ranah Stoiber.

 McDonald won her first ITF World Tour title in February 2023.
 She won the women's doubles alongside Maia Lumsden at the W25 Glasgow event held at the Stirling National Academy against Dominika Salkova and Anna Sisková.
 It was Lumsden and McDonald's debut tournament as a pair.

 2024

-In January 2024, partnered with Finland's Laura Hietaranta she won the Sunderland ITF doubles title 6–4, 6–1 against Julie Belgraver and Katarina Stresnakova to win back-to-back 35k ITF doubles titles.
+In January, partnered with Finland's Laura Hietaranta, she won the Sunderland ITF doubles title in straight sets against Julie Belgraver and Katarina Stresnakova to win back-to-back 35k doubles titles.